Home » Care for Tarantula Enclosure, Diet and Handling

 tarantula diet

 For instance, 1-2 small crickets every 10-14 days are served to slings of Aphonopelma Seemanni and 4-5 crickets are offered in 3-4 weeks to its adult.
-The diet and frequency can change for a particular species depending on its size.
+The diet and feeding frequency of a tarantula can change for a particular species depending on its size.

 Remember to gut load prey for optimal nutrition and offer prey items that are appropriate in size for your tarantula’s age and species.

-How To Care For Health Of Your Tarantula?
+How To Care For the Health Of Your Tarantula?

 Regularly monitor your tarantula for signs of good health, including active movement, a plump abdomen, and regular feeding behavior.